YaLTeR/niri/wiki/Configuration:-Outputs.md

 If the mode is omitted altogether or doesn't work, niri will try to pick one automatically.

 Run `niri msg outputs` while inside a niri instance to list all outputs and their modes.
+The refresh rate that you set here must match *exactly*, down to the three decimal digits, to what you see in `niri msg outputs`.

 ```
 // Set a high refresh rate for this monitor.